BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 Catalina 10.15.7 - Everthing works, except Sleep mode and some minor issue with USB3.
 USB3 at full speed for attached storage device.
 Other USB3 attaching perepherals, however, is a hit-and-miss.

 Big Sur 11.5.1 - Similar to Catalina, but USB3 is practically non-funcional.
+You would need to add a compatible USB3 card.

 **Post-install:**

 1. Update the Serial #.
 The one in this EFI folder is anonnymized, for install only.
 DO NOT USE it with your Apple ID!
 2. For full CPU power management, replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
 I have provided a few from my systems.
 Simple overwrite "SSDT-CPUPM.aml" file with an appropriate one.
-If you have a different CPU from mine, you need to run **ssdtPRGen** ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create a new SSDT file (check out biblo's "[Z820 - High Sierra, the Great Guide]"(https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/), an excellent resource for HPZ820).
+If you have a different CPU from mine, you need to run **ssdtPRGen** ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create a new SSDT file (check out biblo's "Z820 - High Sierra, the Great Guide" ([here](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/), an excellent resource for Z820 hacking).
+If you have mismatched CPU, you might experience booting issue.
+In this case, simply disable SSDT-CPUPM.aml. macOs will run just fine, without full CPU management.
+Once up running, you can generate a correct SSDT specific to your CPU.

 **My systems:**